 Accidentally forgetting to include a few vital keywords in your listing can harm your chances of being listed in the top search results.
 The smarter and broader is your SEO keywords use, the higher your exposure to potential buyers.

 Sometimes, the difference between “sale” and “no sale” is in a keyword.
 As simple as that.
-Keywords help Amazon figure out what’s your product about.
-When people type in “disco ball”, if you sell disco balls and you used these keywords in your listing, Amazon will display your product in customer’s search results.
-If the listing is convincing, coherent and powerful enough, they’ll buy the disco ball from you.
+SEO Keywords help Amazon figure out what’s your product about.
+When people type in “disco ball” in the Amazon search bar, if you sell disco balls and you used these keywords in your listing, Amazon will display your product in the customer’s searches list.
+If the listing is convincing, coherent, and powerful enough, they’ll buy the disco ball from you.
 If not, they’ll simply leave as they arrived, and they’ll take their credit cards with them - to your competitors’ page ☹.

 Not spending enough time on optimization [or paying someone to do it for you - yup, you can hire us and save time, #JustSaying ;) ] is just like throwing money out of the window.
 There’s nothing wrong with that (just tell me where your window is).

 Then think about it this way: optimization is a small investment that will generate profits in the long-run.
 If you’re either launching a new line-up or you want to boost your sales, maximizing your listing’s potential is a necessity.
 The sooner you take action, the faster the search engine results will show up.